 To prevent the dust particles from falling out of the plasma, it is necessary to provide a levitation force to balance the weight of the dust particles.
 One typical way in which this is done is to use a parallel plate RF plasma discharge with the lower plate as the cathode.
 Dust particles can then be levitated in the downward sheath electric field of the lower electrode.
-For example, a spherical dust particle of radius 1 $\mu$ m composed of a material of mass density 2 g/cm has a mass $\sim 10^{-14}$ kg, requiring a levitation electric field E = mg/Q $\sim 300$ that the particles accumulate in two dimensional layers just above the lower electrode.
+For example, a spherical dust particle of radius 1 μ m composed of a material of mass density 2 g/cm3 has a mass ~ 10^{-14} kg, requiring a levitation electric field E = mg/Q ~ 300 V/m.
+Such electric fields are typical in plasma sheaths.
+The downside of this approach is that the particles accumulate in two dimensional layers just above the lower electrode.
 To circumvent this problem, researchers have taken advantage of the microgravity environment provided onboard the International Space Station.

-V/m.
-Such electric fields are typical in plasma sheaths.
-The downside of this approach is magnetic field.
+An important next step in the study of dusty plasmas is to study the effects of an applied magnetic field.
 This requires the development of a relatively large and extended dusty plasma in which the dust particles themselves are magnetized, i.e., the gyroradius of the dust particles is considerably less that the transverse dimension of the plasma.
 This is a difficult endeavor.
-For example, a 1 $\mu$ m, cold ( $T{dust} = 0.025 \text{ eV}$ ) dust particle, with a charge number Z = 2000, has a gyroradius ~ 2 cm/Tesla.
+For example, a 1 μ m, cold (T{dust} = 0.025 eV) dust particle, with a charge number Z = 2000, has a gyroradius ~ 2 cm/Tesla.